rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="enableLogsFlushing"></a>
 ## *enableLogsFlushing*

 Enables or disables flushing all logs.

 ### Events

- No Events.
+No Events

 ### Parameters